-RECOMMENDATION 4.1: Develop design guidelines and standards which will describe desired unique architectural design and character for specific areas within the Town.
+RECOMMENDATION 45.1: Develop design standards and guidelines that enhance the aesthetic value and sustainability of the built environment, and foster desired architectural design and character for specific areas within the Town.
+Develop design guidelines and standards which will describe desired unique architectural design and character for specific areas within the Town.

-- 4.1.1 In an effort to streamline the development review process, create standardized design measures for building setbacks, parking requirements, building facades, signage, and streetscape requirements. - 4.1.2 Develop design standards unique to Bayfield that showcase the history of Bayfield and can be incorporated into Town wide gateway, wayfinding, and architectural features or elements. - 4.1.3 Establish standards for building facades, canopies, and signage, among others for new commercial development. - 4.1.4 Include a designation of Mill Street as the historic downtown and create design elements and standards that respect and represent the historic character of the neighborhood. - 4.1.5 Create commercial design guidelines reflecting the design character of each unique neighborhood:

-Northeast Modern mixed-use buildings; Highway 160 Historic downtown mixed-use buildings;

-Downtown Historic downtown mixed-use and converted buildings.
+- 5.1.1 Develop commercial design standards unique to Bayfield that showcase the Town's history while also allowing for modern interpretations of historic structures. - 5.1.2 Investigate designating Mill Street a historic downtown and create design standards that respect and represent its historic character. - 5.1.3 Evaluate the Land Use Code dimensional, parking and streetscape standards and update from time to time as needed to ensure that it adequately meets the desires of the community. - 5.1.4 Promote the use of signage that is consistent with community character and helps enhance the architecture of the building. - 4.1.1 In an effort to streamline the development review process, create standardized design measures for building setbacks, parking requirements, building facades, signage, and streetscape requirements. - 4.1.2 Develop design standards unique to Bayfield that showcase the history of Bayfield and can be incorporated into Town wide gateway, wayfinding, and architectural features or elements. - 4.1.3 Establish standards for building facades, canopies, and signage, among others for new commercial development. - 4.1.4 Include a designation of Mill Street as the historic downtown and create design elements and standards that respect and represent the historic character of the neighborhood. - 4.1.5 Create commercial design guidelines reflecting the design character of each unique neighborhood: Northeast - Modern mixed-use buildings; Highway 160 - Historic downtown mixed-use buildings; Downtown - Historic downtown mixed-use and converted buildings.